cloudmesh-community/book/chapters/container/docker-spark.md

 This will take you to the interactive mode.

-Let's run a sample KMeans example.
+Let us run a sample KMeans example.
 This is already built with Spark.

 Here we specify the data data set from a local folder inside the image and we run the sample class KMeans in the sample package.
 The sample